astro-ck/RoadTracer-M/README.md

 # RoadTracer-M

-This repository is the official implementation of '[ROAD NETWORK EXTRACTION FROM SATELLITE IMAGES USING CNN BASED SEGMENTATION AND TRACING](https://ieeexplore.ieee.org/abstract/document/8898565)'(IGARSS 2019).
+This repository is the official implementation of the paper'[ROAD NETWORK EXTRACTION FROM SATELLITE IMAGES USING CNN BASED SEGMENTATION AND TRACING](https://ieeexplore.ieee.org/abstract/document/8898565)'(IGARSS 2019).

 ## Pipeline